Optimal Sequential Contests: Example

-This is the key equation to examine in order to see the advantages of the inverted best-response approach. \Cref{E:example_foc2} is non-linear in $X$ and therefore in $x_2$, which causes the difficulty for the standard backward-induction approach.
-Solving this equation every period for the best-response function leads to complex expressions, and the complexity accumulates with each step of the recursion.
-But equation \eqref{E:example_foc2} is linear in $X_1$, and it is therefore easy to derive the inverted best-response function
+This is the key equation to examine in order to see the advantage of the inverted best-response approach. \Cref{E:example_foc2} is nonlinear in $X$ and therefore in $x_2$, which causes the difficulty for the standard backward-induction approach.
+Solving this equation every period for the best-response function leads to complex expressions, and the complexity increases with each step of the recursion.
+However, \eqref{E:example_foc2} is linear in $X_1$, making it easy to derive the inverted best-response function

-Again, we know that if the total effort of the contest is $X$, then after player $1$ the cumulative effort has to be $X_1 =f_1(X)$; otherwise, at least one of the later players is not behaving optimally.
+The condition $X_1=f_1(X)$ aggregates the two necessary conditions of equilibrium into one, by capturing the best responses of players $2$ and $3$.
+It simply states that if the total effort at the end of the contest is $X$, then the cumulative effort $X_1$ had to be $f_1(X)$ after player $1$.
+Otherwise either player $2$ or player $3$ is not behaving optimally.